The Light (Common song)

-"The Light" is the Grammy-nominated second single from Common's 2000 album Like Water for Chocolate.
+"The Light" is the second single from Common's 2000 album Like Water for Chocolate.
 It was produced by Jay Dee and features keyboards performed by James Poyser.
-It samples "Open Your Eyes" as performed by Bobby Caldwell and the drums from "You're Gettin' a Little Too Smart" by The Detroit Emeralds.
+It samples "Open Your Eyes" as performed by Bobby Caldwell and the drums from "You're Gettin' a Little Too Smart" by the Detroit Emeralds.
 Framed as a love letter, it is a confession of Common's love for a woman – specifically, his girlfriend at the time, Erykah Badu (in 2012, Common acknowledged in a video for RapGenius that the song was about her).

+"The Light" is Common's first single to chart on the Billboard Hot 100, where it peaked at No. 44.

+In 2024, Common explained to Drink Champs that his "Digga-da, digga-da, digga-digga-da-da" ad lib was a placeholder.
+He wasn't able to find anything else to fill it and left it in.

+Chart performance

+After the release of Like Water for Chocolate, the song almost immediately attained the status of one of hip hop's few "precious" love songs and women's anthems.
+The song gave Common his best chart positions in the US.
+It peaked at No. 44 on the Billboard Hot 100, No. 21 on the Rhythmic Top 40 chart and No. 12 on the Hot R&B/Hip-Hop Singles & Tracks chart.
+Additionally, it reached No. 13 on the Hot Rap Singles chart, a feat that Common had previously surpassed.

+Reception

+AllMusic writer Steve Huey said that "The Light" as well as "The 6th Sense" are "quintessential Common, uplifting and thoughtful [songs that] helped bring him a whole new audience."

-Cynthia Fuchs of PopMatters describes it as a "charming, tender, and undeniably soulful declaration of affection and respect."
+Cynthia Fuchs of PopMatters described it as a "charming, tender, and undeniably soulful declaration of affection and respect."
 The music video (directed by Nzingha Stewart) features Common, Erykah Badu and "recognizable sensual delights" including "a homemade Minnie Riperton cassette, a mango, a pink lava lamp [and] a deeply green water-beaded leaf."

-"The Light" is Common's first single to chart on the Billboard Hot 100, where it peaked at #44.
 The song was listed at number 268 on Pitchfork Media's "Top 500 songs of the 2000s".

-Overview

-Reception

-After the release of Like Water for Chocolate, the song almost immediately attained the status of one of hip hop's few "precious" love songs and women's anthems.
-It also reached Common's best chart positions: #44 on The Billboard Hot 100, #21 on the Rhythmic Top 40 chart and #12 on the Hot R&B/Hip-Hop Singles & Tracks chart.
-Additionally, it reached #13 on the Hot Rap Singles chart, a feat that Common had previously surpassed.
-Allmusic writer Steve Huey says that "The Light" as well as "The 6th Sense" are "quintessential Common, uplifting and thoughtful [songs that] helped bring him a whole new audience."

 The song received a 2001 Grammy Award nomination for Best Rap Solo Performance.